-Recent fire at fertilizer plant wasn’t the 1st blaze there
+Recent blaze at fertilizer plant wasn’t 1st fire there

 WINSTON-SALEM, N.C.
-(AP) — Officials in a North Carolina city have confirmed that firefighters responded to a call in late December about a fire at a fertilizer plant where, weeks later, an explosion and uncontrolled flames would force thousands to flee their homes.
+(AP) — Officials in a North Carolina city confirmed on Saturday that firefighters responded to a call in late December about a smoldering pile of “fertilizer material” at a plant where, weeks later, an explosion and uncontrolled flames would force thousands to flee their homes.

-Winston-Salem City Manager Lee Garrity confirmed Friday that someone called about a fire at the Winston Weaver fertilizer plant on Dec.
-26, and that the fire department responded, but added that he had no other details about the incident, the Winston-Salem Journal reported.
+Winston-Salem firefighters were called to the Winston Weaver Co. plant on Dec.
+26, according to an incident report released by the fire department and obtained by the Winston-Salem Journal in response to a public records request.

-Garrity said Friday the city will release details of the December call as soon as they research it and compile the information.
+Nearby residents called 911 and reported seeing haze and smelling smoke in the area around the plant.
+Firefighters dispatched to the plant noted “a haze coming from the top of the building.”

 Rick McIntyre is the lead investigator on the massive fertilizer plant fire that started Monday night.
 In a Thursday morning briefing, McIntyre said Winston Weaver Co. has had minor fires “within the past couple years.”
 He said those occurred in electrical equipment.
 McIntyre did not mention a December fire.